Ceon3k42/Ceon3k42.github.io/discovery.md

 ---

 ## Discovery of Ceon3k42
-Ceon3k42 was discovered when a very curious young child (unnamed) was looking through her father's telescope one night the August of 3042.
+Ceon3k42 was discovered when a very curious young child (unnamed) was looking through her father's telescope one night in the August of 3042.

 "I was looking through daddy's telescope, and a saw a really pretty, glowing, purple planet, so I took a photo with the telescope and showed dad," she says.